satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * a.
 Start HyperHDR app and stop the services/daemon.
 * b.
 Start webOS Dev Manager on the PC and uninstall HyperHDR.
 * c.
 Install the new webos HyperHDR loader.
 * d.
-Start the HyperHDR application and go to the settings in the top right corner. (gear wheel) See image.
+Start the HyperHDR application and go to the settings in the top right corner. (⚙️) See image.

 # LUT Loader